vanderhoornm/android-MythTV-Leanfront/README.md

 - Subtitles (Closed captions) are supported.
 - At the end of a recording playback, you can advance to the next episode or any episode without returning to the main list.
 - You can play in-progress recordings and the application will follow the progress as the recording continues.
 This way you almost have LiveTV support, if you first start a recording or a LiveTV session via mythfrontend, and then refresh the list in leanfront.
+- Video playback is exlusively via hardware assisted mediacodec.
+- Audio playback is supported using mediacodec (hardware) or ffmpeg (software).
+By default it will use mediacodec if it can, and will switch to ffmpeg if there is a media format not supported by mediacodec.
+There is a setting where you can change this default and force either mediacodec or ffmpeg.
+- Audio playback supports digital passthrough for AC3 and other digital formats if they are supported on your sound system.
+It also supports downmix to stereo if you do not have a system that supports AC3.

 ## Main Screen